Chang'e 5

 Chang'e 5 (嫦娥五号 (Note: In Standard Chinese, it is pronounced as Cháng'é.
 Alternatively pronounced and spelled like Chang-Er in Malaysian Chinese.)) was the fifth lunar exploration mission in the Chinese Lunar Exploration Program of CNSA, and China's first lunar sample-return mission.
+The spacecraft pair launched on 23 November 2020, atop a Long March 5 rocket from Wenchang Space Launch Site on Hainan Island, landed on the Moon on 1 December, collected ~1731 g of lunar samples (including from a core ~1 m deep), and returned to the Earth on 16 December.
 Like its predecessors, the spacecraft is named after the Chinese moon goddess, Chang'e.
-It launched at 20:30 UTC on 23 November 2020, from Wenchang Spacecraft Launch Site on Hainan Island, landed on the Moon on 1 December 2020, collected ~1731 g of lunar samples (including from a core ~1 m deep), and returned to the Earth at 17:59 UTC on 16 December 2020.

-Chang'e 5 was the first lunar sample-return mission since the Soviet Union's Luna 24 in 1976.
-New lunar minerals, including Changesite-(Y) and two different structures of the titanium compound Ti2O, were identified from the samples returned from the mission, making China the third country to discover a new lunar mineral.
-The mission also made China the third country to return samples from the Moon after the United States and the Soviet Union.
+Chang'e 5 was the first lunar sample return since the Soviet Union's Luna 24 in 1976.
+China became the third country to achieve this, after the US (Apollo 11) and USSR (Luna 16).
+The mission used four component modules, a Lander/Ascender pair and an Orbiter/Returner pair.
+The Ascender conducted the first ever robotic lunar orbit docking, with the Orbiter/Returner, and the eighth lunar orbit docking overall, following seven under the US Apollo program.
+Chang'e 5-T1, launched in 2014, verified the return capsule and lunar orbit rendezvous technologies.
+CNSA conducted the similar Chang'e 6 mission in 2024, sampling the far side of the Moon.

+The lunar samples led Chinese scientists to discover Changesite-(Y) and two structures of the titanium compound Ti_{2}O, the sixth, seventh, and eighth minerals discovered on the Moon.
+China also provided open access to the samples for a consortium of scientists from Australia, US, UK, and Sweden, hailed as a science diplomacy success.